About the Urban Studies Minor

 The courses for the 24-hour urban studies minor include such subject areas as social welfare policies, urban sociology, racial and cultural minorities, social stratification, urban ministry and substance abuse and society.

-View the course requirements, course descriptions, as well as learn more about the urban studies minor at Spring Arbor University in the urban studies catalog taken from the undergraduate catalog.
+View the course requirements, course descriptions, as well as learn more about the urban studies minor at Spring Arbor University in the undergraduate catalog.

 The Urban Studies minor provides practical experience and theoretical background for anyone planning to live or work in an urban setting.
 Students anticipating careers in urban ministry, social services, criminal justice, community development, community organizing, or urban planning should consider including the urban studies minor as part of their program.
 Visit our career development section.